Q

 What do I do if I have had a work-related injury?

 If you have suffered a work injury in the state of Iowa, make sure to notify your employer as soon as possible and request medical treatment.
 According to Iowa law, your employer is responsible for providing access to medical treatment for work-related injuries.
-So, Nick Platt Law Firm attorney helps you to get all types of worker compensation settlement in the Des Moines and Urbandale, Iowa area.

 Can I go to my own doctor?